Skip to content

 • SCE rebates on heat pumps

-Southern California Edison runs ongoing rebates of $300-$1,500 on qualifying heat pumps.
-Tier depends on equipment type and SEER2 rating.
+Southern California Edison runs ongoing rebates on qualifying high-efficiency heat pumps through SCE and statewide programs like TECH Clean California.
+Amounts and funding change through the year, so we pull the current SCE rebate sheet at quote time and apply what is funded that week.
 Pulls heat pump install cost closer to gas furnace cost in real dollars.

 • Heat pump consolidation savings